kehantan/labbook/docs/assays/antiviral.rst

 Section 2 - Infection
 ---------------------

+Before infection,

-* Before infection, check the cell confluency in the 6 well plate.
+* check the cell confluency in the 6 well plate.
 The cells should be around 70% confluency.
+* plan well plate layout
+* determine MOI to be used
+* serial dilute the compound to be tested

 Planning well plate layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* It is always best to plan the layout of the well plate before starting the antiviral assay.
+It is always best to plan the layout of the well plate before starting the antiviral assay.

-Imagine a 6 well plate
+Below shows a layout of a 6 well plate

 (A1) (A2) (A3)